David Hoyle (performance artist)

-Biography

-Early life: 1963–1989
+Early life

 Blackpool, the coastal town in north-west England where Hoyle grew up.

-Hoyle found it difficult growing up as a homosexual in Blackpool, later telling a reporter from The Times that people found out about his sexuality whilst at secondary school.
+Hoyle found it difficult growing up gay in Blackpool, later telling a reporter from The Times that people found out about his sexuality whilst at secondary school.
 He was subsequently bullied, and felt that going to school was "like walking to your death on a daily basis.
 Knowing that you were going to get assaulted, knowing that you didn't have anybody to talk to."
 Although the teachers knew of the bullying that he faced, they did nothing to stop it, believing that "by subjecting me to violence it would make me heterosexual."
 The stress led him to suffer a mental breakdown when he was fourteen, although the doctors who treated him "pathologised my natural behaviour and tried to give me tablets for it", something which he thought caused him even greater suffering.

 Hoyle's family were Anglican, and he sang in the local church choir, however he had a problem with those Christians who were "very quick to seize on the Bible to condemn you".
 His parents recognised his sexuality, but had difficulty accepting it, although Hoyle has remarked that they did so out of "kindness and concern" for how he would develop as an adult.
 Hoyle gained some relief from the persecution he faced however by visiting the comedians and performers that used to appear at Blackpool every summer, such as Ken Dodd and Dorothy Squires, and he particularly adored the circus, later relating that "I thought its performers were the most glamorous people.
 Beyond beautiful."